Disability Tax Credit Resources, Canada 2026

 Free Tools and Guides on This Site

-Use these alongside the official sources above to estimate your refund, complete the T2201, or appeal a denial.
+Use these alongside the official sources above to estimate a possible credit value or refund impact, complete the T2201, or appeal a denial.

 Tool or guideWhat it doesOpen